Maasai Mara: Wildlife

 The area has been named an Important Bird Area by BirdLife International.
 More than 500 species of birds have been identified in the park, many of which are migrants, with almost 60 species being raptors.
 It is an important area for the threatened birds that call this area home for at least part of the year.
 These include: vultures, marabou storks, secretary birds, hornbills, crowned cranes, ostriches, long-crested eagles, African pygmy-falcons and the lilac-breasted roller, which is the national bird of Kenya.

+The Great Migration is one of the largest and most complex wildlife events on Earth, involving over 1.3 million wildebeest, along with hundreds of thousands of zebras and gazelles, moving between Tanzania’s Serengeti and Kenya’s Masai Mara each year.
+Scientists describe the migration as a continuous, clockwise cycle driven by rainfall patterns and the search for fresh grazing grounds (Norton-Griffiths and Westerberg).
+The river crossings at the Mara River are among the most dramatic moments, as animals face strong currents and predators such as crocodiles and lions.
+According to the Kenya Wildlife Service, the migration typically reaches the Masai Mara between July and October, though timing varies with climate and seasonal rainfall.
+The event plays a critical ecological role by fertilizing grasslands, dispersing seeds, and sustaining predator populations across the ecosystem.
+Conservation researchers note that the migration also depends on open wildlife corridors, which face increasing pressure from fencing and land-use changes (Homewood and Rodgers).
+Local conservancies and community partnerships in the Greater Mara ecosystem help maintain these corridors by supporting sustainable land management and tourism revenue for Maasai landowners (Masai Mara Wildlife Conservancies Association).
+The Great Migration is also a major economic driver, drawing visitors from around the world and contributing significantly to Kenya’s tourism sector (Kenya National Bureau of Statistics).
+Because of its scale, ecological significance, and cultural importance, the migration is frequently cited as one of the “Seven New Wonders of the World” and remains a focal point of conservation efforts in East Africa.

 Administration

 As of 2023, Mara Conservancy manages the Mara Triangle on behalf of the county, while the County Government of Narok manages the Narok Sector.
 The more visited eastern part of the park, known as the Maasai Mara National Reserve, is managed by the Narok County Council.
 The Mara Triangle in the western part is managed Mara Conservancy, on behalf of the county, since the early 2000s.

 The outer areas were administered by ranches of the Maasai community.
 The land was then subdivided, though some members received greater benefits than the majority of landowners.
 This weakened regulatory system threatens sustainable management of the Mara.